Bioproducts and Biosystems Engineering Major Program Educational Objectives and Student Outcomes

 Program educational objectives

-- Produce graduates who serve the engineering needs of clientele in the areas of bioproducts, bioprocessing and food, or environment and ecosystems.
+- Serve the engineering needs of clientele in the areas of bioproducts, bioprocessing and food, or environment and ecosystems by developing innovative and effective solutions.

-- Produce graduates who are successfully employed in engineering jobs in industry, consulting, government, or academia.
+- Be successfully employed in engineering jobs in industry, consulting, government, or academia and advancing in their chosen field

-- Produce graduates who continue to be engaged in professional development and lifelong learning throughout their careers.
+- Continue to be engaged in professional development and lifelong learning throughout their careers.

 Student outcomes describe what students will be able to do at the time of graduation.
 We have adopted the standard ABET 1 through 7 outcomes.